 The law provides for an independent judiciary, and the government respected judicial independence and impartiality.

 The law provides for the right to a fair and public trial, and an independent judiciary routinely enforced this right.
 Defendants enjoy a presumption of innocence, and the right to be informed promptly and in detail of the charges.
 Criminal proceedings must be held without undue delay and be open to the public except for cases in juvenile court or those involving public decency or security.
 Under the Official Secrets Act, the judge may order the court closed, but sentencing must be public.
 Defendants have the right to be present at their trial.

 Defendants have the right to communicate with an attorney of their choice or to have one provided at public expense if unable to pay.
 Defendants and their lawyers have adequate time and facilities to prepare a defense and free assistance of an interpreter if necessary, from the moment charged through all appeals.
-Defendants have the right to confront witnesses against them, present their own witnesses and evidence, and not be compelled to testify or confess guilt.
+Defendants have the right to confront witnesses against them, to present their own witnesses and evidence, and not to be compelled to testify or to confess guilt.
 Defendants have the right to appeal adverse verdicts.